Skip to content

 40 real CTF challenges from Cybench (paper: arxiv 2408.08926), drawn from HackTheBox, project-sekai-ctf, GlacierCTF, hkcert-ctf, and other CTF platforms.
 Categories span web, crypto, pwn, reverse, forensics, and misc — broader coverage than XBOW’s web-only focus.
 The reference score to beat is BoxPwnr’s 40/40 (100%).

-Latest (April 2026).
-First Cybench run captured 8 flags out of 10 attempted.
-Solved one Medium-difficulty challenge (Partial Tenacity) and 5 Very Easy challenges plus 3 from the standalone challenge set.
-This is pwnkit’s first non-XBOW benchmark score.
+Current status.
+The runner now targets all 40 challenges by default.
+The weekly CI cron and manual dispatch both run the full suite with 3 retries per challenge.
 Cybench tasks ship with Docker Compose targets and structured metadata/metadata.json files containing the prompt, target host, and expected flag (in metadata/solution/flag.txt).
-The runner clones the repo, spins up the target via docker compose, runs agenticScan with the challenge description as a hint, and checks the agent output for the flag.
+The runner clones the repo (with --recurse-submodules to pull all 40 tasks), spins up the target via docker compose, runs agenticScan with the challenge description as a hint, and checks the agent output for the flag.

 #ChallengeDifficultyTimeResult